Subject description - B1B01MEK

 Course outlines:

-2. The importance of some discrete random variables in the economy- Poisson and binomial distribution.
+3. Importance of some discrete random variables in economics, Poisson and binomial distribution.

-3. Importance of some continuous random variables in the economy- exponential and normal distribution.
+4. Importance of some continuous random variables in economics, exponential and normal distribution.

 Exercises outline: